 In practice, restorative design can be many different things.
 Below are a few interior design-related examples out of the many that inspired me at Broken Nature.

-Circular design means seeing waste as a resource and upcycling it into new valuable objects.
-And this is certainly a sustainable way of designing that – not filling it with trash – shows respect to the world.
+Among the rest, circular design means seeing everything as a resource and upcycling waste into new valuable objects.
+This is certainly a sustainable way of designing that shows respect to the world by not filling it with trash.

 For example, audio cassettes used to be a big thing, but now, they’re pretty much just trash.
-Textile-designer Scott Bodenner has had the genius idea of mixing recycled cotton, wool, linen, silk and rayon with cassette tape.
+Textile-designer Scott Bodenner (opened in a new window/tab) has had the genius idea of mixing recycled cotton, wool, linen, silk and rayon with cassette tape.
 The resulting fabric – Mixtape – has a touch of shine to it, plus it gets rid of a pile of trash very elegantly.

-Similarly, Studio Swine has designed a portable foundry that – powered by cooking oil – melts aluminum cans and gives them a new life.
-In fact, the Can City project was inspired by a tradition of São Paulo, the catadores: people who collect recyclable waste from the streets and transform it into gorgeous pieces of jewelry and furniture.
+Similarly, Studio Swine (opened in a new window/tab) has designed a portable foundry powered by cooking oil that melts aluminium cans and gives them a new life.
+The Can City project was inspired by a traditional figure in São Paulo: the catadores.
+These are people who collect recyclable waste from the streets and transform it into gorgeous pieces of jewellery and furniture.

 Restorative design can also help to save and foster natural biodiversity.

-For instance, there exists plenty of different types of corn that grow in Mexico.
+For instance, there exist many different types of corn that grow in Mexico.
 But they’re in danger, because they’re constantly replaced by genetically modified crops.
-A design reaction to it is offered by Fernando Laposse, who has used colourful husks coming from native corn types to create a veneer material.
-With its stunning colour variations, Totomoxtle can be used for the most various applications and – at the same time – it gives a whole new value to these less known crops.
+A design reaction to it is offered by Fernando Laposse (opened in a new window/tab), who has used colourful husks coming from native corn types to create a veneer material.
+With its stunning colour variations, Totomoxtle can be used for the most various applications and – at the same time – it gives a whole new value to less known native crops.

 The living world is made of many interconnected components.
-And aquaponic is one of the many ways design has been indpired inspired by this.
-In aquaponic cultures fishes and plants live together: fish “waste” feeds the plants, who purify the water that can go back to the fish keeping their environment clean.
+Aquaponics is one of the many ways design has been inspired by this.
+In aquaponics, fishes and plants live together: fish “waste” feeds the plants, who purify the water that can go back to the fish keeping their environment clean.

-Aquaponic may seem a very lab-like activity, but with Local river, Mathieu Lehanneur has created a home aquaponics system that decorates the space with natural elements (and you know how much of a fan I am of this) while allowing people to grow food.
+Aquaponics may seem a very lab-like activity, but with Local river, Mathieu Lehanneur has created a home aquaponics system that decorates the space with natural elements while allowing people to grow food.

-Closing out our journey around Broken Nature, there are actually two ways to look at this exhibition.
-Someone has described it as the documentation of an “irreversibly compromised bond” between men and the natural world and said that all we can do now is make the extinction of menkind a bit more elegant.
+To conclude our journey around Broken Nature; there are actually two ways to look at this exhibition.
+Someone has described it as the documentation of an “irreversibly compromised bond” between men and the natural world, saying that all we can do now is make the extinction of mankind a bit more elegant.